BulkGate/woosms/README.md

 **Customer & Admin SMS notification**

 Your customers are what matters most.
 Notify them.
-* Send personalized and automated SMS notifications to your customers about their <strong>order status</strong> and improve customer relationship
+* Send personalized and automated <a href="https://www.bulkgate.com/en/solutions/sms-notification/" target="_blank" title="SMS notifications">SMS notifications</a> to your customers about their <strong>order status</strong> and improve customer relationship
 * <a href="https://help.bulkgate.com/docs/en/customer-sms.html#how-can-i-activate-or-adjust-customer-sms-https-wwwbulkgatecom-en-sms-module-customer-sms-notification-message-template" target="_blank" title="SMS template activation"><strong>Activate/deactivate SMS message templates</strong></a> for any situation that occurs during the order process, and adjust the text
 * Create your <strong>custom SMS notifications</strong>
 * Adjust <a href="https://help.bulkgate.com/docs/en/customer-sms.html#how-can-i-adjust-multilingual-sms-templates" target="_blank" title="Multilingual SMS templates"><strong>multilingual SMS templates</strong></a> and notify your customers in their native language, or the language of the visited website